WSUI

 WSUI (910 AM) is a public radio station in Iowa City, Iowa.
-It is operated by the University of Iowa and is a member of Iowa Public Radio's news network.
+It is owned by Iowa Public Radio, Inc. and is a member of Iowa Public Radio's news network.
 Its signal serves most of eastern Iowa.
 WSUI is one of two National Public Radio member stations in the region, along with 90.9 KUNI in Cedar Falls.
 WSUI's sister station is classical music outlet 91.7 KSUI.

 WSUI's studios and offices are on Grand Avenue in Des Moines.
 The transmitter is off Sand Road SE in Hills, Iowa.

 History

-Experimental Years
+Experimental years

 WSUI got its start in 1911, prior to the era of broadcast radio, operating a "wireless telegraph" transmitter under the experimental radio call sign 9YA.
 It began airing voice broadcasts in 1919, and was granted a full license on June 26, 1922, originally as WHAA.
+The call letters were randomly assigned from a sequential roster of available call signs.

 WSUI may be the oldest educational station west of the Mississippi River.
 It was one of several AM stations opened by Midwestern universities in the early days of radio, along with Iowa State University's WOI, which also began Morse code transmissions in 1911, the University of Minnesota's KUOM and St. Louis University's WEW in 1912 and the University of Wisconsin's WHA in 1915.

 The station's call sign, 9YA (the "Y" in the call sign indicating operation under a Technical and Training School license) was in use by the State University of Iowa—now the University of Iowa—since 1915, starting sometime after the installation of the university's first Morse code transmitter in 1913.
-As of 1916 university electrical engineering students were operating a 2,000 watt spark gap transmitter at a 750-meter wavelength that could be heard 1000 miles away, with two-way communications taking place within a 500-mile radius.
+As of 1916, university electrical engineering students were operating a 2,000 watt spark gap transmitter at a 750-meter wavelength that could be heard 1000 miles away, with two-way communications taking place within a 500-mile radius.
 The station aired 300-word lessons on a regular schedule that dealt with wireless communication.